Ancient Greece's most famous oracle: The Oracle of Delphi

 Located on the slopes of Mount Parnassus in central Greece, the Oracle of Delphi was the most important religious sanctuary in the ancient Greek world.

-According to legend, Apollo killed a giant serpent, Python, on the site where the oracle was founded.
-The site was then considered sacred, and a temple was built to honor Apollo.
+The Oracle was dedicated to the god Apollo, who, according to legend, killed a giant serpent on the site.
+The location was then considered sacred, and a temple was built to honor Apollo.

 Ruins of Delphi